Sublimis/SteadyView/README.md

 [![Release](https://jitpack.io/v/Sublimis/SteadyView.svg)](https://jitpack.io/#Sublimis/SteadyView)

-# ⛵ SteadyView for Android 🏝️
+# ⛵ SteadyView library for Android and Wear 🏝️

-### Improve shaking screen legibility and possibly alleviate motion sickness while on the go.
+### Make on-screen reading easier by softening small movements of mobile screens.

-- This service allows compatible applications to easily counteract small device movements within their user interface.
+Ever been in a moving vehicle trying to read?

-- It can improve screen readability and possibly alleviate motion sickness while on the go, e.g. while reading in a moving vehicle.
+- [Stilly screen stabilizer](https://github.com/Sublimis/SteadyScreen/) is a service that allows compatible Android and Wear apps to easily soften small device movements within their user interface.
-- This library is only useful in symbiosis with the [Smooth Sail](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) accessibility service installed and enabled.
+- Use the SteadyView library to make your Android or Wear application compatible with very little effort.

-## To use this library in your app
+## To use SteadyView library in your app

 This library enables you to implement the functionality in your own custom View.
 If you need ready-to-use "Steady…" implementations of most common Android layouts (like e.g. [LinearLayout](https://developer.android.com/reference/android/widget/LinearLayout) or [ConstraintLayout](https://developer.android.com/jetpack/androidx/releases/constraintlayout)), you can use the [SteadyViews](https://github.com/Sublimis/SteadyViews) library instead.